 No, you cannot take a loan from your DROP account.

-You are not in DROP until the first of the month following the date the Board approves your fully completed DROP application.
+You are not in DROP until the first of the month following receipt of your completed DROP Applications.

 No, you may establish reciprocity with a prior agency.
 However, you must do so before you become a DROP participant.
 Your final average salary at the time you enter DROP will be provided to the prior agency.

-At the time you leave DROP, you will have to choose between (1) a lump sum payment of the balance in your DROP account, (2) monthly installment payments, or (3) a rollover to an IRA or to another employer’s qualified retirement plan or some combination of these three options.
-When you are nearing the end of your DROP participation period, we strongly suggest that you contact a Retirement Program Specialist at the pension trust office for further information on the payout options available and that you take this information to your personal financial advisor.
-There may be significant income tax ramifications to your choice.
-It is important to make your choice with care.
+At the time you leave DROP, you will have to choose between (1) a lump sum payment of the balance in your DROP account, (2) monthly installment payments, or (3) a rollover to an IRA or to another qualified retirement plan, or some combination of these three options.
+When you are nearing the end of your DROP participation period, we strongly suggest that you contact SLOCPT for further information on the payout options available and that you take this information to your personal financial adviser.
+There may be significant income tax ramifications depending on your choice.

 Yes, because you must retire when you leave DROP, you will not be able to go to another agency and establish reciprocity for the future.